mpeeples2008/ArchNetSci/_book/10-diffusion.md

 <img src="10-diffusion_files/figure-html/unnamed-chunk-16-1.png" width="672" />

-As this boxplot illustrates, sites that were in the "Early Adopter" or "Early Majority" category include the vast majority of sites that have earlier starting dates though the median is the same across groups.
+As this box plot illustrates, sites that were in the "Early Adopter" or "Early Majority" category include the vast majority of sites that have earlier starting dates though the median is the same across groups.
 This may suggest that network distance from Chaco Canyon (where we originated our "contagion" and where the earliest Great Houses are found) may have been a factor in the establishment of Chacoan complexes outside of Chaco.
 Of Course, if wanted to take this further we would need to assess the variable roles of spatial distance, network distance, and perhaps could even consider material cultural similarity data.
 At this point, however, this brief example at least points out that there is an interesting pattern worth investigation.
 Further, this example demonstrates one simple approach that could be used to compare diffusion models to other archaeological data.

 We have only scratched the surface on the network methods that can be used to study diffusion here.
 There are many other advanced models that may be relevant for archaeological analysis including many interesting [Epidemiological Models](http://www.epimodel.org/tut.html) that would likely work well in archaeological context for considerations of all sorts of contagions (social or biological).
 We hope these brief examples will promote further exploration of such approaches.